jfrog/SwampUp2024/jftd-111/lab1-Curation/README.md

 Let's find out!

-> @Rakesh @Gabe, this is Mend article, but it's the best I could find about this particular package.
-Should we leave it, find something else?
-Also, should we go into Catalog and show the page for Cors.js?

 > Note: If you'd like to see some verbose output in the next example, set the JFRog CLI log level to DEBUG.
 This can be done by exporting an Environment variable like the following
 > ```bash
 > export JFROG_CLI_LOG_LEVEL=DEBUG
 > ```

 5.3.
-Run this command:
+Run this command.  **Pay particular attention to the `--build-name` paramter we use in this step.
+We will need this value when we look at XRay in Lab 3.**
 ```bash
 jf npm install --build-name=<your-initials>-npm-app --build-number=1 --project=<your-project-prefix>`
 ```
 What happened?
 Can we fix it?

-> Note: If the build succeeds, there are a few things to do in order to "reset" the lab:
+> Note: If the build actually succeeds, there are a few things to do in order to "reset" the lab:
 > 1. Clear the local npm cache `npm cache clean --force`
 > 2. Remove package-lock.json & the node_modules dir: `rm -rf node_modules package-lock.json`
 > 3. Delete the Remote Cache Repo in Artifactory
 > 4. "Zap Cache" of the Remote Cache Repo in Artifactory

 5.4.
 Check the Catalog service for details on `Cors.js` and implement the recommendation.
-> @Rakesh and @Gabe, I had originally considered just changing the policy to Dry Run, but perhaps it's cooler to actually use the remediation recommendation in Catalog to fix the issue and see it succeed.
-WDYT?
+Log in to the Artifactory instance, and go to "Catalog" in the left-hand Navigation pane

 5.5  Re-run the build and it should succeed:
 ```bash
 jf npm install --build-name=<your-initials>-npm-app --build-number=1 --project=<your-project-prefix>`
 ```
-5.6  Now add some details and publish the build:
+5.6  Now add some details and publish the build.
+If you follow the example in previous steps, your build number will be `1`
 ```bash
 jf rt build-collect-env <your-initials>-npm-app <build-number>
 jf rt build-add-git <your-initials>-npm-app <build-number>